RAG

 FutureAGI’s approach is to make each vector hit inspectable instead of treating the vector database as one opaque search box.
 For the traceAI:pinecone surface, the traceAI-pinecone integration wraps Pinecone queries and records retrieve spans with the query, namespace, collection, vector IDs, document IDs, scores, top-k, latency, and metadata such as vector_type or parent_id when the application supplies it.

-That trace becomes the eval input.
+That trace becomes the eval input on /platform/evaluate.
 FutureAGI can run ContextRelevance on the returned passages, ContextRecall on labelled queries with expected parent documents, ContextPrecision on the top-ranked set, and ChunkAttribution plus Groundedness on the final answer.
 Unlike a raw Pinecone dashboard, this connects retrieval mechanics to user-facing answer quality rather than stopping at query count or index latency.

 A real workflow: a support agent stores three vectors for each policy page: title, summary, and child chunk.
 A user asks, “Can finance export 2026 EU invoices after account deletion?”
 Pinecone returns a strong title match for the billing page but misses the retention exception in a child chunk.
 FutureAGI shows low ContextRecall for the EU-invoice cohort and low ChunkAttribution in answers that mention deletion.
 The engineer adds a parent-document retriever, calibrates score thresholds by vector_type, reruns the regression eval, and sets an alert when p10 ContextRelevance drops below the release threshold.